 If you would like to experience the benefits of walking in the rain join Cotswold Natural Mindfulness we walk in a mindful way in all weathers.

 …enjoy the journey!

 Ian Banyard is a Nature Connection Guide and author of Natural Mindfulness – your personal guide to the healing power of nature connection.
 He is passionate about exploring nature and empowering people.
 Ian combines a wealth of knowledge and experience from his personal and corporate life with intuitive and instinctive insights from his own inner journey, to guide others.

 Ian lives in Gloucestershire, UK where he guides Natural Mindfulness Walks and provides coaching, courses, gatherings and retreats, for others who want to deepen their connection with nature and their true nature.

 To attend a Natural Mindfulness Walk or event, visit Natural Mindfulness Walks

 Natural Mindfulness – your personal guide to the healing power of nature connection, is AVAILABLE NOW.

 On Social Media?

-Remember you can quickly and easily share this content and visit my social media pages by clicking the social media buttons on this site.
+You can quickly and easily share this content and visit my social media pages by using the social media buttons on this site.
 I look forward to meeting you there.